spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### Cloud

-- *Make sure you have an Application Performance Monitoring (APM) set up*:
+- *We strongly encourage you to have an Application Performance Monitoring (APM)*:
-  - Application Performance Monitoring tools help you identify performance bottlenecks in your application.
+  - APM tools help you identify performance bottlenecks in your application.
 You can request NewRelic APM from Spryker (subject to additional fees).
   - Establish robust post-launch monitoring plan, with the aim to watch system's performance and configuring alerting mechanisms.We highly recommend logs to be configured to be gathered in a centralised SIEM system, in order to ensure that effective investigation would be possible in case of security incidents.
-- *Verify that your Deploy file is set up correctly*.
+- *Verify that your Deploy file is set up correctly regards your project needs*.
 Verify that your project works and operates the production endpoints.
 You can set both testing and production endpoints in your Deploy file.
 Your developers need to mock a "live" operation of the project with its production endpoints by adjusting their local host entries.
 - *Deploy the production environment regularly*.
 This lets you detect potential issues early enough to fix them before going live.
 For instructions, see [Deploying in a production environment](/docs/ca/dev/deploy-in-a-production-environment.html).
+Make sure to test all [recipes] (https://docs.spryker.com/docs/scos/dev/the-docker-sdk/202311.0/installation-recipes-of-deployment-pipelines.html#staging-and-production-environment-recipes).
 - *The DNS names and strategy for your shop are clear*.
     - You know how users are going to access your shop.
 Verify that you control access to the DNS to be able to manage DNS.
 For example, you want to use `spryker.com` as the domain for your shop, but you want a user to access the Storefront by the `www.spryker.com` subdomain.
 See [Set up DNS](/docs/ca/dev/set-up-dns.html) for details on how to set up DNS for your application.
     - Optional: *Delegate DNS*.
 To find out how to delegate a DNS name, see [Setting up a custom SSL certificate](/docs/ca/dev/setting-up-a-custom-ssl-certificate.html).